wwang-chcn/ONTraC/tutorials/parameters.md

   Options for niche trajectory:
     --trajectory-construct=TRAJECTORY_CONSTRUCT
                         Method to construct the niche trajectory.
 Default is 'BF' (brute-force).
-A faster alternative is 'TSP'.
 ```

 ### Full parameters for ONTraC_NN